 Luxembourg’s multi-cultural associations

 Nordic countries have a wealth of societies and clubs from the Swedish Women’s education association to the Nordic women’s club.
 Den Norske Forening i Luxembourg was founded in 2000, and is open to all Norwegians and other nationalities connected with Norway who live in the Grand Duchy or greater region.
 The Finnish Luxembourg Society, FINLUX - Suomalaiset Luxemburgissa, was founded in 1993 and organises language courses, cultural visits, and community events.
-It has an evening of Finnish song planned for March 2021.

 If you’re missing some Scandinavian cuisine head to ScanShop for products from Denmark, Sweden, Norway, Finland and Iceland.
 It stocks marinated herring, Norwegian fishcakes, and Arctic Finnish Squeaky Cheese.
 There’s also a Finnish bakery (Bakerson) in Dalheim run by Algot.